Commutant lifting theorem: Statement

+Here, $P_H$ is the projection from $K$ onto $H$.
 In other words, an operator from the commutant of T can be "lifted" to an operator in the commutant of the unitary dilation of T.

 Applications

 The commutant lifting theorem can be used to prove the left Nevanlinna-Pick interpolation theorem, the Sarason interpolation theorem, and the two-sided Nudelman theorem, among others.

+The Nevanlinna-Pick interpolation theorem

+A classical application of the commutant lifting theorem is in solving the Nevanlinna-Pick interpolation problem.
+The points for which the interpolation problem has a solution can be characterized precisely in terms of the positive semi-definiteness of a certain matrix constructed from the points.